duraautojeff/lanedetection/README.md

 # lanedetection
-Lane detection by fully CNN, w/ deep learning
+Lane detection by fully CNN, w/ deep learning.
+Presented by Dura Automotive Systems, more on www.duraauto.com.